FISH COLUMNARIS |

 Unfortunately, there is much unfortunately posted in forums or websites about the use of Tetracycline or Oxytetracyline for the treatment of Columnaris however this is based on old research and misunderstanding of the large Tetracycline class of medications.

-Among other treatments I have used, especially to prevent reoccurrence once the fish are OK are “Medicated Wonder Shells”, which contain Acriflavin (as well they contain Methylene Blue).
-Acriflavin is active against flex bacteria in mild cases.
+Among other treatments I have used, especially to prevent reoccurrence once the fish are OK might include AAP Bettamax or “AAP Medicated Wonder Shells”.
+AAP Medicated Wonder Shells contain Acriflavin (as well they contain Methylene Blue).

 FINALLY, in summary of treatments; one aspect I found over and over, including when I have compared notes with other aquarium maintenance professionals is that attempting to mix a little of one method of treatment with another almost always results in failure.

-See this article: “Importance of Calcium, Electrolytes and more in Aquariums”.
+Also reference this article: Aquarium Chemistry; The Importance of Calcium, Electrolytes and more.

 As well; crowded conditions (often in re-circulating systems), aggressive inhabitants, poor handling, poor Redox Balance, sudden temperature spikes (or prolonged temperatures much above 80F), and the stress from high bio loads are all conditions that can allow for an opportunistic Columnaris infection.

 Columnaris bacterium have caused problems for fish farmers for many years.
 It is not easy to control, and because the disease is related to stress, an effort to identify and correct the source of the problem is necessary to prevent excessive or chronic mortalities.

 Abrasion from nets, transport, crowding, aggression by tank mates, and adverse water quality conditions (such as lack of necessary electrolytes/minerals) create a situation which is very conducive to Columnaris outbreaks.